imanjokko/real_estate_pricing/README.md

 # Real Estate Pricing

 I created an interactive dashboard to help a client predict prices using a statistical model in a dynamic real estate market.
+The scatterplots also show the relationship between the explanatory variables and price.

 The model takes into account various explanatory variables to output price as the predictor variable.
 [Click here to interact with the live dashboard](https://1drv.ms/x/c/835a96e9ae3c6b4b/EXaPbbd1QdlMnapWUm8mG7gBgHCduh55uwEtJ3XJf3iqEQ)